nhsx/nhsx-internship-projects/content/projects/new_open/AMMENDnhs-synth-extended.md

 Extension of the toolset into a new functional area.

 **Datasets:**
-MIMIC III is our standard for this work
+MIMIC III is our standard for this work but we could move to MIMIC IV or alternative open dataset.
+Open data used to make the work transparent and keep the development in the open.

 **Desired skill set:**
 When applying please highlight any experience around work with synthetic data, variational autoencoders, other generative techniques, python coding experience and software development (including any coding in the open), and any other data science experience you feel relevant.